mulesoft-developers/dataweave-extension-vscode-getting-started/README.md

 3. Clone this repository.

-4. Open this project in VSCode.
+4. Open the `Standard Date Formats` folder in VSCode.

 ## Contributing